Nick Saban: Personal life

 Outside of football, Saban keeps in touch with his players, taking a mentor role to his former players.
 Saban not only speaks with NFL players, but former athletes that have moved on past football, such as Eryk Anders, linebacker turned pro fighter in the Ultimate Fighting Championship.
 In 2022, Saban co-signed a letter directed at Senator Joe Manchin, voicing support for the passage of the Freedom to Vote Act, while including a footnote that he does not support the removal of the filibuster in the Senate.
 Saban and Manchin grew up together in West Virginia, and Saban had previously endorsed Manchin for Senate in 2018.

+Saban has appeared in various television commercials endorsing Regions Bank, AFLAC, Vrbo, and Home Depot.

 Coaching tree

 Saban is from the Don James coaching tree.
 After Saban finished his degree at Kent State in 1972, James convinced him to join the Kent State coaching staff as a graduate assistant.
 Saban's coaching career encompasses the Bill Belichick coaching tree, having worked as his defensive coordinator during Belichick's tenure as head coach of the Cleveland Browns.
 Saban worked with Belichick's father, Steve, while on the staff together at Navy in 1982.